marilurojas1/AWS-list-buckets/README.md

 		name:tmp-mar, creation:2019-01-27 18:52:27+00:00, location: None, size:7.1KB, files:1, last modified:2019-01-28 00:22:27+00:00,cost: 1.78425e-07
 		name:testmarbucket, creation:2019-01-18 12:12:56+00:00, location: ca-central-1, size:1.6MB, files:7, last modified:2019-01-27 04:42:42+00:00,cost: 4.057715e-05
 		name:marrojas, creation:2019-01-16 02:44:05+00:00, location: ca-central-1, size:1.7MB, files:11, last modified:2019-01-27 19:32:33+00:00,cost: 3.3122047e-05

+		python aws_buckets_list.py -p folder/SubFolder/log
+		name:marrojas, creation:2019-01-16 02:44:05+00:00, location: ca-central-1, size:1.1KB, files:3, last modified:2019-01-27 19:32:33+00:00,cost: 2.7675e-08

+	# To be completed/improved:

+-	This tool will test your patience as multithread processing it's not working as expected :-(
+-	Since folders are considered as objects, those are included in the total files...  for now
+-	The prefix format it passed as: /folder/inside_folder/obj, this need to be adapted to a better format such as: s3//mybucket/folder/inside_folder/obj